 The processor provides an auxiliary mechanism that allows system software to force the processor to reduce its power consumption using clock modulation.
 This mechanism is referred to as "On-Demand" mode and is distinct from Adaptive Thermal Monitor and bi-directional PROCHOT#.
 The processor platforms should not rely on software usage of this mechanism to limit the processor temperature.
-On-Demand Mode can be accomplished using processor MSR or chipset I/O emulation.
+On-Demand Mode can be accomplished using processor internal identifier or chipset I/O emulation.
 On-Demand Mode may be used in conjunction with the Adaptive Thermal Monitor.
 However, if the system software tries to enable On-Demand mode at the same time the TCC is engaged, the factory configured duty cycle of the TCC will override the duty cycle selected by the On-Demand mode.
-If the I/O based and MSR-based On-Demand mode will take precedence over the MSR-based On-Demand Mode.